devopsbrains/devops-documents/github/spring-cloud-config-server.md

     StrictHostKeyChecking yes
   ```

-  > **Note**: Port 443 is not supported for Cloning via SSH over HTTPS port for GitHub Enterpsie
+  > **Note**: Port 443 is not supported for Cloning via SSH over HTTPS port for GitHub Enterprise.

 - In your `application.yml` file, specify the GitHub repository URL:
     ```yaml